The second in a series on common objections to the Faith, originally published on The Truth and Charity Forum.

 Here, of course, is the most fundamental question of Faith.
 As I said in the introduction, I am a convert to Catholicism rather than to theism in general, but I would still like to address this most basic point.

-I was raised in a Protestant family, but in late high school and early college, I took on all the ideologies of trendy liberalism and considered myself an agnostic.
+I was raised in a Protestant family, but in late high school and early college, I became enamored with the what seemed like the humanitarian strength of liberalism and considered myself an agnostic.
 But I never reached full-fledged atheism.
 Why?
 In my personal musings, there were three factors that I could not get around: 1) free will and 2) a strong resistance to nihilism and 3) an unquenchable longing for something more.